-- We also describe some fundamental techniques and ideas in the part of combining machine learning. - Other machine learning tools are also available and used. - Using machine learning or MTCS along won't solve the performance problem in computer Go.
+- We only know it works by building the ANN, but it is almost impossible to explain how it works. - Very difficult to debug if a silly bug occurs. - Very difficult to "control" it to act the way you wanted to. - It is an art to find the right coefficients and tradeoff. - We also describe some fundamental techniques and ideas in the part of combining machine learning. - Other machine learning tools are also available and used. - Using machine learning or MTCS along won't solve the performance problem in computer Go.
 However, the combination of both does the magic.